 The Title IX Coordinator for Georgia Southern is:

 Victor Hall, Room 243-244

-You can file a report online with the Title IX Coordinator at the following link here.
+You can file a report with the Title IX Coordinator through the online complaint form.

 Anyone can file a complaint with the United States Department of Education, Office of Civil Rights (OCR).